-Project Director, Newman University
+Project Director, University of Birmingham

 Keywords: History and philosophy of evolution; Darwin; inheritance; science communication; public perceptions of science